J-Sanderson/100-days-of-code/log-round2.md

 # 100 Days Of Code Round 2 - Log

+### Day 53: May 15 2018

+**Today's Progress:** Tried starting fresh with the mapping challenge, finally got it to work after studying some examples, and also managed to get some basic pan/zoom behaviour.
+Now I can get started with the meteorite data.

+**Thoughts:** Finally, some progress with this thing.
+I'm still not satisfied with how much I understand what's going on; I may try some more maps after this one.

 ### Day 52: May 14 2018

 **Today's Progress:** Working some more on the mapping challenge.
 Not going well, the geoJSON does load but something is wrong when I try to draw paths and I still haven't worked out what.
 Kept trying several geoJSOn sources and not having any luck.